loyeleye/cis-5570-recommender-system/README.md

 4. Follow the installation steps.

 ## Running project as a Maven Jar file
-(Have to pull the latest changes from master)
-Run the following command in the same directory as the pom.xml:<br/>
+!> Run the following command in the same directory as the pom.xml:<br/>
 `mvn clean compile assembly:single`<br/>
 Then run the new jar file:<br/>
 `java -jar target/cis-5570...(just press <tab>).jar`<br/>